Thairo Estrada Player Props: Giants vs. Brewers

 Thairo Estrada At The Plate

-- Estrada has an OPS of .811, fueled by an OBP of .345 and a team-best slugging percentage of .466 this season.
+- Estrada leads San Francisco with a slugging percentage of .466, fueled by 19 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks ninth in batting average, 62nd in on-base percentage, and 55th in slugging.
+- Among qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 60th and he is 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.